Modified Cosmic Chaplygin AdS Black Hole: AdS Black Hole with MCCG

 where

-where the unknown function $g(r,\rho)$ determined so that above AdS black hole behaves like MCCG.\\ Now, we consider the negative cosmological constant $\Lambda$ (vacuum pressure) from Einstein's equations $G_{\mu\nu}+\Lambda g_{\mu\nu}=8\pi T_{\mu\nu}$.
-The entropy, mass, volume and temperature of the AdS black hole can be written in terms of horizon radius $r_{h}$ as in the following forms \cite{Del, van1},
+where $M$ and $Q$ related to the mass and charge respectively, also, the unknown function $g(r,\rho)$ determined so that above ansatz behave like a charged AdS black hole holographic dual of MCCG.\\ Now, we consider the AdS spacetime with the negative cosmological constant $\Lambda$ (vacuum pressure) from Einstein's equations $G_{\mu\nu}+\Lambda g_{\mu\nu}=8\pi T_{\mu\nu}$.
+The entropy, mass parameter, volume, and temperature of the AdS black hole can be written in terms of (event) horizon radius $r_{h}$ as in the following forms \cite{Del, van1},

 which is obtained using area formula,